shakedown-street/jprice/jprice/backup/projects/punkweb-bb.md

 - Simple to configure and extend
 - Support BBCode and Markdown formatting
 - Have a modern, responsive UI with client side interactivity such as modals
-- Standalone - do not require adding any other `INSTALLED_APP`s
+- Standalone - do not require adding any other `INSTALLED_APPS`

 **Challenges:**